 The first two pictures above are the male bases for the turnbutton curtain fastener.

 I have pictured only the 2-screw stud bases, since I never use the single screw bases.
 In my opinion, two screws are better than one.

 Note how one base has a longer shank than the other.
 The short shank is actually so short you can sometimes have difficulty turning the top once the female eyelet is on it.
 For me, the long shank curtain fasteners are the way to go.

 The third picture is another style of curtain fastener.
 The pronged eyelet is installed in the canvas by first punching a hole.
 The hole has four small prong holes surrounding a larger center hole, just as the shape of the eyelet itself.

-The eyelet goes on the outside of the canvas and the washer goes over the prongs on the back side of the canvas.
-There are two types of washers that can go on the back side of the canvas where the prongs crimp down on top of the washer.
+The eyelet goes on the outside of the canvas and the backing plate goes over the prongs on the back side of the canvas.
+There are two types of backing plates that can go on the back side of the canvas where the prongs crimp down on top of the washer.

 Note the washer with the holes for the prongs.
 I like this style better than the flat smooth washer, as it's more secure when the prongs go through it and crimp down.